phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

     Finished dev [unoptimized + debuginfo] target(s) in 0.29 secs
 ```

-We see that `cargo build` now recompiles the `core`, `compiler_builtins` (a dependency of `core`), and `rustc-std-workspace-core` (a dependency of `compiler_builtins`) libraries for our custom target.
+We see that `cargo build` now builds the `core`, `compiler_builtins` (a dependency of `core`), and `rustc-std-workspace-core` (a dependency of `compiler_builtins`) libraries for our custom target.

 ### Memory-Related Intrinsics

 The Rust compiler assumes that a certain set of built-in functions is available for all systems.
-Most of these functions are provided by the `compiler_builtins` crate that we just recompiled.
+Most of these functions are provided by the `compiler_builtins` crate that we just built.
 However, there are some memory-related functions in that crate that are not enabled by default because they are normally provided by the C library on the system.
 These functions include `memset`, which sets all bytes in a memory block to a given value, `memcpy`, which copies one memory block to another, and `memcmp`, which compares two memory blocks.
 While we didn't need any of these functions to compile our kernel right now, they will be required as soon as we add some more code to it (e.g. when copying structs around).

 Since we can't link to the C library of the operating system, we need an alternative way to provide these functions to the compiler.
 One possible approach for this could be to implement our own `memset` etc. functions and apply the `#[no_mangle]` attribute to them (to avoid the automatic renaming during compilation).
 However, this is dangerous since the slightest mistake in the implementation of these functions could lead to bugs and undefined behavior.
 For example, you might get an endless recursion when implementing `memcpy` using a `for` loop because `for` loops implicitly call the [`IntoIterator::into_iter`] trait method, which might call `memcpy` again.
 So it's a good idea to reuse existing well-tested implementations instead of creating your own.

 [`IntoIterator::into_iter`]: https://doc.rust-lang.org/stable/core/iter/trait.IntoIterator.html#tymethod.into_iter

 Fortunately, the `compiler_builtins` crate already contains implementations for all the needed functions, they are just disabled by default to not collide with the implementations from the C library.
 We can enable them by passing an additional `-Z build-std-features=compiler-builtins-mem` flag to `cargo`.
-Like the `build-std` flag, the [`build-std-features`] flag is still unstable, so it might change in the future.
+Like the `build-std` flag, this [`build-std-features`] flag is still unstable, so it might change in the future.

 [`build-std-features`]: https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#build-std-features